-One of the most easily accessible versions of this training is your local CERT class
+One of the most easily accessible versions of this training is your local CERT class.

-CERT stands for Community Emergency Response Team
+Community Emergency Response Team (CERT)

-Anyone can sign up and there are a training in communities all over the nation.
+Anyone can sign up and there is training in communities all over the nation.
 To search for one near you, you need only go to ready.gov and look for CERT.
 You will get a breakdown of the program and even get to look at course materials if you are interested in doing so.

 A full CERT class is going to run between 6 and 8 hours and some happen over two days.
 Now, this is a test of your commitment.
 How important is preparedness to you?

 It seems like people are huge proponents of emergency preparedness when it can be acquired with a click and purchase, however, that same enthusiasm can often get dim when it comes to a more serious commitment.

-If you want free training and hands on experience, find the CERT in your area and join.
+If you want free training and hands-on experience, find the CERT in your area and join.
 Take the full training and you will walk away a much more prepared person both for disaster preparedness and medical emergencies.

 Bonus: Root Cellar That Can Be Used as a Bunker